 The complainant or the respondent may request a formal hearing if either party believes the resolution process was biased or not followed.
-A written request for a hearing must be submitted to the Associate Vice President for Human Resources within 15 working days following receipt of the decision rendered in Provision 1.2(i) above.
+A written request for a hearing must be submitted to the General Counsel and Chief Human Resources Officer within 15 working days following receipt of the decision rendered in Provision 1.2(i) above.

 1) affirm the original decision and sanction, if any;